 Who receives PAW?

-PAW has a circulation of about 69,000.
+PAW has a circulation of more than 72,000.
 All undergraduate alumni receive the magazine, as do all dues-paying members of the Association of Princeton Graduate Alumni (APGA).
 (Graduate alumni who are not dues-paying APGA members receive five issues each year, courtesy of the Alumni Council and the APGA.)
 In addition, Princeton University faculty members and professional staff receive PAW.
 Other interested readers may subscribe by emailing the publisher and business manager, Nancy MacMillan, at firstname.lastname@example.org; regular domestic subscriptions cost $22 per year ($26 outside the United States).

 What is PAW’s relationship with Princeton University?